 Smugglers Notch is a mountain pass famous amongst the locals and was awarded the Best of the East Award by Ski Magazine of Vermont in the last couple of years for its best ski trails.
 Smugglers Notch got its name as, during the war of 1812, smugglers used to smuggle goods and alcohol via this route.

 Smugglers Notch separates Mount Mansfield from Sterling Range and Spruce Peak with most of its part situated in the Mount Mansfield State Forest area.
-During winter, this route got blocked but it’s perfect for hiking and skiing, or during the summertime, its scenic route is perfect for rides or hiking.
+During winter, this route gets blocked but it’s perfect for hiking and skiing, or during the summertime, its scenic route is perfect for rides or hiking.

-Smugglers Notch doesn’t just come under the fun things to in Vermont but is also interesting because of its back story.
+Smugglers Notch doesn’t just come under the fun things in Vermont but is also interesting because of its back story.

 10. Killington Peaks & Resort, Vermont